cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Cosh(SparseColVec x)
           SparseRowVec Cosh(SparseRowVec x)
    Param:
-      | x:  A number representing the value for which the hyperbolic cosine is to be computed.
+      | x:  A scalar number or one-dimensional or two-dimensional array representing the value for which the hyperbolic cosine is to be computed.
    Returns:
        A double representing the hyperbolic cosine of x, always greater than or equal to 1.
        Returns PositiveInfinity if x is PositiveInfinity or NegativeInfinity.